dabinat/cvtools/README.md

 ### Usage

 ~~~~
-word_usage.py -i <input_file> [-d <dictionary_file>] [--limit x] [--min-frequency x]
+word_usage.py -i <input_file> [-d <dictionary_file>] [--limit x] [--min-frequency x] [--max-frequency x] [--show-words-only]
 ~~~~

-Input file is a text file with a sentence on each line.
+`-i` - a text file with a sentence on each line.

-Dictionary file is optional and is a text file with a word on each line.
+`-d` - a text file with a word on each line (optional).

-Limit returns only the *x* most popular words.
+`--limit` - returns only the *x* most popular words.

-Min frequency returns only words that have at least *x* matches.
+`--min-frequency` - returns only words that have at least *x* matches.
 (This causes the dictionary argument to be ignored because all missing dictionary words would have a frequency of 0.)

+`--max-frequency` - returns only words with up to *x* matches.

+`--show-words-only` - outputs the word without the number of matches.
+Useful for piping a word list to a separate file.

 ### Output